 When are you doing your next team retro?

-If you’re keen to find out more about running effective retrospectives, get in touch for an introductory discussion by clicking the "BOOK A CONSULTATION" link.
+If you’re keen to find out more about running effective retrospectives, check out our reflections workshop and then get in touch to book yours.